Multi-Winner Voting with Approval Preferences: Candidate and Support Monotonicity

-If an ABC rule satisfies these axioms only for singleton sets ($X=\{c\}$), we speak of \emph{candidate monotonicity with/without additional voters}.\footnote{These properties are implied by weak support monotonicity with/without population increase as defined by \citet{sanchez2019monotonicity}.}
+If an ABC rule satisfies these axioms only for singleton sets ($X=\{c\}$), we speak of \emph{candidate monotonicity with/without additional voters}.\footnote{\citet{sanchez2019monotonicity} further introduce \emph{weak support monotonicity with/without population increase}.
+These notions are slightly stronger than their candidate monotonicity counterparts (i.e., they imply candidate monotonicity with/without additional voters).}

-The analysis of ABC rules with respect to these axioms is mostly due to \citet{Janson16arxiv}, \citet{sanchez2019monotonicity}, \citet{MoOl15a}.
-We summarize the results in \Cref{tab:axioms_summary} with one column for support monotonicity with additional voters and one with additional voters.
-There, the symbol~\cmark{} means that support monotonicity is satisfied, \ccand{} means that candidate monotonicity is satisfied but not support monotonicity, $\geq$\ccand{} means that candidate monotonicity is satisfied and it is unclear whether support monotonicity is satisfied, \xmark{} means that the rule fails even candidate monotonicity, and a question mark means that we do not know.
+The analysis of ABC rules with respect to these axioms is mostly due to \citet{Janson16arxiv}, \citet{sanchez2019monotonicity}, and \citet{MoOl15a}.
+We summarise the results in \Cref{tab:axioms_summary}.
+There, the symbol~\cmark{} means that support monotonicity is satisfied, ``\ccand{}'' means that candidate monotonicity is satisfied but not support monotonicity, and \xmark{} means that the rule fails even candidate monotonicity.
 Detailed counterexamples related to support monotonicity can be found in \Cref{prop:candmon} in the appendix.

-\subsection{Consistency}
+If one is interested in ABC rules that are---in a sense---fair to candidates, then candidate monotonicity (both with and without additional voters) is generally a desirable property.
+Hence, the fact that Monroe, Greedy Monroe, and the Method of Equal Shares fail the axiom can be seen as a serious argument against these rules.
+Monroe and the Method of Equal Shares, however, have other distinguished advantages (discussed in \Cref{sec:proportionality}) that may override this downside.
+In settings where a fair treatment of candidates is not necessary (e.g., because candidates represent inanimate objects to be chosen), candidate monotonicity should not be a concern.

+\section{Consistency}

 Consistency is an axiom describing whether a rule behaves \emph{consistently} with respect to disjoint groups: if the outcome of an election is the same for two disjoint groups, then a voting rule should arrive at this outcome also if these two groups are joined into a single electorate.
-This axiom is a straightforward adaption of consistency as defined for single-winner rules by \citet{smi:j:scoring-rules} and \citet{young74} and was first discussed in the context of ABC rules by \citet{ec/LacknerSkowron-consistentmwrules}.
+This axiom is a straightforward adaption of consistency as defined for single-winner rules by \citet{smi:j:scoring-rules} and \citet{young74} and was first discussed in the context of ABC rules by \citet{jet-consistentabc}.
+In the following, for two profiles $A$ and $A'$ we write $A+A'$ to denote the joint profile where $A$ and $A'$ are concatenated.

 \begin{definition} An ABC rule $\calR$ satisfies \emph{consistency} if for every $k\geq 1$ and two profiles $A: N \to \powerset(C)$ and $A': N' \to \powerset(C)$ with $N \cap N' = \emptyset$, if $\calR(A,k) \cap \calR(A',k) \neq \emptyset$ then $\calR(A + A',k) = \calR(A,k) \cap \calR(A',k)$. \end{definition}